carlfranklin/GrpcGenerator/README.md

 }
 ```

-This file contains the `Person` class, and also all of the support classes for using the service.
+This file contains the `Person` class, and also all of the  `*Request` and `*Response` classes used by the service.

 The `Person` class is a model, and therefore must be decorated with the `[GrpcModel]` attribute, so the generator identifies it correctly.

 The reason for all of the `*Request` and `*Response` classes is because gRPC service remote procedures have exactly one input type and one output type.
 Even if there is no input required, as is the case with `GetAllPeopleRequest`, you still have to define an empty class and use it as an input.

 The `*Request` and `*Response` classes are shared between the client and server, and will therefore reside in the `Shared` project.
-The easiest way to achieve this is to add them to the model classes.
+The easiest way to achieve this is to add them to the model C# files.

 Take a look at *Services/PeopleService.cs*: